Troyhy/cmsplugin-news/README.txt

 - run 'python manage.py syncdb'
 - Add the cmsplugin_news.urls to the CMS_APPLICATIONS_URLS setting
 - Add the cmsplugin_news.navigation.get_nodes to the CMS_NAVIGATION_EXTENDERS setting
-- Create a page and link the application and navigation to it.
-(Restart of the server required due to caching!)
+- Create a page in cms and in the 'advanced settings' section of the admin for that page, for 'Navigation extenders' select 'news navigation' and for 'application' select 'news' (Restart of the server required due to caching!)
 - Create the propper templates for your site, the ones included with the app are VERY basic

 Todo and Tomaybes: